 A longitudinal wave is such that the displacements of the medium are back and forth along the same direction as the wave itself.
 Sound waves, where the air particles are pushed along in the direction of travel, is an example of a longitudinal wave.

 Even though the waves discussed in this article will refer to travel in a medium, the mathematics introduced here can be used to analyze properties of non-mechanical waves.
 Electromagnetic radiation, for example, is able to travel through empty space, but still has the same mathematical properties as other waves.
+For example, the Doppler effect for sound waves is well known, but there exists a similar Doppler effect for light waves, and they are based around the same mathematical principles.

 What Causes Waves?